What6499/Live-Mate/README.md

    git clone https://github.com/What6499/live-mate-client.git
    cd live-mate-client
+2. Open in your IDE or terminal
-2. run "npm i" and it will install all the necessary packages.
+3. run "npm i" and it will install all the necessary packages.